How to Install OpenJDK 25 on Debian (13, 12, 11)

 sudo gpg --dearmor -o /usr/share/keyrings/adoptium.gpg

-The -fsSL flags tell curl to fail silently on HTTP errors, suppress progress output, and follow redirects.
+The -fsSL flags tell curl to fail silently on HTTP errors, suppress progress output, and follow redirects (see the curl command guide for more options).
 The gpg --dearmor step converts the ASCII-armored key into the binary format that APT requires.

 Add the Adoptium Repository